-In the context menu for a supply area you can find the menu item Create variable.
+You can find the Create and link variables automatically option in the context menu for a supply area.
 It automatically creates variables for the properties listed above and links the variables with the properties.
 Properties Current total consumption and Supply limit are an exception.
 You must create them manually.